viamrobotics/docs/docs/registry/examples/custom-arm.md

 ### Compile the module into an executable

-To [add a module](/registry/configure/) to the configuration of your robot, you need to have an [executable](https://en.wikipedia.org/wiki/Executable) that runs your module when executed, can take a local socket as a command line argument, and cleanly exits when sent a termination signal.
+To [add a module](/registry/configure/) to the configuration of your robot, you need to have an [executable](https://en.wikipedia.org/wiki/Executable) that:
+- runs your module when executed,
+- takes a local socket as a command line argument, and
+- exits cleanly when sent a termination signal.

 Your options for completing this step are flexible, as this file does not need to be in a raw binary format.